 Myth 1: Power BI is a self-service Excel tool, and isn’t suitable for Enterprise Solutions.

-There are many scenarios that Power BI has been used in enterprise solutions.
-Power BI features for data mash up (with the very powerful data transformation component: Power Query), and data modelling based on xVelocity in-memory engine (Power Pivot), and great data visualization components such as Power View and Power Map, along with mobility support of this product, are rarely available in other products.
-We have designed, implemented and have seemed many BI enterprise solutions based on Power BI within very large organizations.
+There are many scenarios that Power BI that has been used in enterprise solutions.
+Power BI features for data mash-up (with the very powerful data transformation component: Power Query), and data modeling based on xVelocity in-memory engine (Based on SQL Server Analysis Services Tabular Engine), and great data visualization components, along with mobility support of this product, are rarely available in other products.
+We have designed, implemented, and have seemed many BI enterprise solutions based on Power BI within very large organizations.

 Myth 2: Power BI is easy to use, and doesn’t require a training course.

-Power BI is an easy to use tool, but for basic functions.
+Power BI is an easy-to-use tool, but for basic functions.
 Every BI application requires calculated measure, which needs to be written in DAX.
 Every BI application requires advanced data transformations which need to be handled with Power Query M scripting language.
 Designing and implementing solutions with Best Practices is always a requirement for reliable BI applications.
-We designed our Power BI training in a way that delivers advanced content for all components of Power BI, and fortify your team’s knowledge on the product, so they can solve any complex challenge with this tool.
+We designed our Power BI training in a way that delivers advanced content for all components of Power BI and fortifies your team’s knowledge of the product, so they can solve any complex challenge with this tool.

 Myth 3: Power BI is only for Microsoft based environments and platforms.